Waste, and how we choose to handle it, greatly affects our environment, our quality of life, and our country’s future.

 - If it’s broke, fix it… or take it to someone who can.

-- Use reusable over disposable whenever possible – dishes, bags, razors.
+- Use reusable over disposable whenever possible – dishes, bags, etc.

-Recycling creates a closed-loop system where unwanted products are returned back to manufacturers for use in new products.
+Recycling creates a closed-loop system where unwanted products go back to manufacturers for use in new products.
 Much more can be recycled curbside and at the City’s Recycling Center than what is being recycled!
 Learn more facts on why you should reduce, reuse and recycle.

-- Save space – crush cans and plastic bottles and flatten boxes.
+- Save space – flatten boxes, crush cans and plastic bottles.
 Do not break glass as it jams equipment.

 - Detach unlike materials.
 Remove metal lids from glass jars, liners from cereal boxes, foil from yogurt tubs, etc. Although recyclable, facility equipment cannot properly separate the materials, therefore they are considered contaminated and are taken to the landfill.
 Here’s an inside look at the sorting process.